automatecloud/vsphere_conf/README.md

 ## Reference

-Classes:
+The following classes are included inside the module:
--vsphere_conf: Default class, calls an install with default values.
+- vsphere_conf: Default class, calls an install with default values.
 Requires the $user, $password and $host.
--vsphere::params: Declares the default values.
+- vsphere::params: Declares the default values.

 ## Limitations